-For 211 Squadron, thanks to the generosity of interested individuals (and the able services of DoRIS at the RAF Museum), partial transcripts and partial or complete photocopies of a number of Flying Log Books are now to hand, as well as three complete originals:
+For 211 Squadron, thanks to the generosity of interested individuals (and the able services of DoRIS at the RAF Museum), partial transcripts and partial or complete photocopies of a number of Flying Log Books are now to hand, as well as two complete originals:

 Like every other formal Squadron record, Flying Log Books vary in consistency, depth and accuracy of content, over time and from man to man.
 Differences can and do arise, both in comparison with the Squadron record and with other members of the same crew.

 As my late father once remarked, “Getting the paperwork right wasn’t always the first thing that came to mind after getting back from being shot at”.
 Log Books were not always completed on the day, and in the case of loss, might be recompiled using other’s Logs or recall.

 Although sometimes imperfect, as formal personal records, Flying Log Books are a valuable primary source for constructing personal narratives and for certain Squadron details.